Puget Sound Fleet

 US 73 Saga - Built for the Triminghams of Bermuda.
 Progenitor of the International One Design.

 KC 6 Buzzy II - Scandinavian Gold Cup winner.
-Under restoration.
+Pre-restoration.

 US 88 Blodoks - ex.
 Big Apple.
 Under restoration in Port Townsend.